 - Manuscript revisions are not permitted after submission.
 If accepted for publication, you will have the chance to submit and updated manuscript.

 - All manuscripts by a single author writing in English will be considered.
 Previous book publication is not a consideration.
-At this time, we will not consider collections of translations or works by multiple authors.
+At this time, we will not consider collections of translations.

 - We cannot accept manuscripts that contain visual art.

-- Simultaneous submissions are permitted, but entrants are asked to notify Bull City Press immediately if a manuscript is accepted elsewhere.
+- Simultaneous submissions are permitted, but entrants are asked to withdraw immediately if a manuscript is accepted elsewhere.
 You may withdraw your manuscript through our Submission Manager system.